 “There is a point at which such an erosion of progress makes a city untenable for the art businesses that exist there,” Glimcher said.
 “I don’t think that’s happened in Hong Kong.
 The example of that is Moscow.
 We were all going to Moscow three times a year.”

 Regardless, that cost differential is notable.
 “Why spend those huge rents on the Pedder Building in Hong Kong and Central [the city’s business nexus], and get these tiny spaces, when you can have something really quite nice in Seoul?” said Iain Robertson, head of art business studies at Sotheby’s Institute of Art in London.
-He was referring to the century-old Beaux-Arts tower, currently home to branches of global galleries like Gagosian, Simon Lee, and Lehmann Maupin.
+He was referring to the century-old Beaux-Arts tower, home to branches of global galleries like Gagosian, Simon Lee, and until recently, Lehmann Maupin (which is planning to open a new space elsewhere in Hong Kong).
 To cover that overhead, he said, “you can only sell Picassos and Hirsts, really.”

 In April, the New York Times reported that China was prepping tax breaks to keep companies loyal to Hong Kong.
 For art firms weighing their options, the city has the advantage of hosting a global fair, which began when Art Basel took over the annual Art HK in 2013.
 But Frieze, the London-based fair that also does shows in New York and Los Angeles, has been eyeing Seoul.
 In May, after months of speculation, it announced that it would stage a September fair in Seoul in 2022, with about 100 galleries, to coincide with the Korea Galleries Association’s annual Korea International Art Fair, which runs each fall at Coex.